 In my questionnaire, I ask the names, ages, favorite songs, favorite movies, a little bit about their personality, and any other important details I should know about them.

 When I walk into that session, I know Claire loves princesses, her favorite is Belle, she is three years old, takes a little bit to warm up, and if you sing “Into the Unknown” she will be your BFF.
 Boom.
 I officially have a three-year-old bestie before the session even begins.

 During each mini photo session package, I have a pretty specific pose flow.
 While I will 100% give them the candid photos, I want to make sure that I am able to get all my “expected” poses in that twenty minutes.

 Make a list, but know that, sometimes, you must be a little flexible depending on how quickly your little friends warm up.
 I have most of my pose flow memorized at this point, but if you are just starting, bring a list!
 I promise no one will care or likely even notice!

 Thank You’s and Galleries

-Once I am done with the sessions, I have it set (again, as a part of my workflow through Iris) to send a thank you e-mail and let them know when to expect their gallery, the process in which I will send their photos, and how much I appreciate their business.
-Some of this is mentioned in the welcome e-mail, but it’s usually been a few weeks since that was received, so it is a good reminder.
+Once I am done with the sessions, I have it set (again, as a part of my workflow through Iris) to send a thank you email and let my clients know when to expect their gallery, the process in which I will send their photos, and how much I appreciate their business.
+Some of this is mentioned in the welcome email, but it’s usually been a few weeks since that was received, so it is a good reminder.